ritikjain1/QsideCapstone25/Reproducibility_Documents/Toy_Dataset/Chatgpt_Prompts.md

 <https://chatgpt.com/share/67d927eb-c6ac-8002-a75a-31ba16bf6cf5>

-<ins>Creating the 25 fake students in the StudentDemographics
+## Creating the 25 fake students in the StudentDemographics sheet
-sheet </ins>

 Prompt: "Can you generate a COPY-ABLE Excel-compatible dataset of <mark>5 fake students</mark> with columns for StudentID, StudentFirstName, StudentLastName,